What is a Limited Partnership for a Business?

 How a Limited Partnership Pays Income Taxes

+Partnerships are pass-through business entities; the income tax of the business is passed through to the individual partners.
 Like other types of partnerships, the income taxes of the partnership business are paid by the individual partners, according to their partnership share.
 This share, called a distributive share, is passed through to the owner's personal tax return, and income taxes are paid at the individual's personal tax rate.

 Advantages and Disadvantages to the Limited Partnership